#Voice — Speaking & Listening

 1. Open the Chat tab

-2. Tap the microphone button next to the text input field
+2. Tap the microphone button next to the text input — or the larger mic to enter full Voice Conversation mode

 #Voice Settings

 Settings apply across every place the app speaks.
-You do not need to change the voice in more than one place.
+Change it once.

 #Via Chat